axellee1994/ft_transcendence/README.md

 By default, frontend runs on http://localhost:4000

 ## Usage Instructions
+- When running with Docker Compose, the backend API will be available at `http://localhost:3000`.
+- For a full application experience, you must run the frontend separately using the manual setup instructions.
-- Access the application at [http://localhost:3000](http://localhost:3000) when using Docker Compose.
+- Once both are running, access the frontend at `http://localhost:4000`.
 - Register or log in to start playing Pong, chat with friends, and explore user profiles.
 - Use the navigation bar to switch between game, chat, and profile sections.